 - Aspirin is now used together with another antiplatelet medicine (clopidogrel or ticagrelor) for up to 12 months after an ACS.
 The aspirin is then continued on its own.

 - A beta-blocker - to slow the heart rate and to reduce the chance of abnormal heart rhythms developing.

 - An angiotensin-converting enzyme (ACE) inhibitor.
 ACE inhibitors have a number of actions, including having a protective effect on the heart.

 - A statin medicine to lower the cholesterol level in your blood.
 This helps to prevent the build-up of fatty patches or plaques (called atheroma).

 Many people recover well from an ACS and have no complications.
 Before discharge from hospital it is common for a doctor or nurse to advise you how to reduce any risk factors (see above).
-This advice aims to reduce your risk of a future ACS or myocardial infarction as much as possible.
+This advice aims to reduce your risk of a future ACS or heart attack as much as possible.

 After having an acute coronary syndrome (ACS)

 After recovering from an ACS, it is natural to wonder if there are any dos and don'ts.
 However, regular exercise and getting back to normal work and life are usually advised.
 Much can be done to reduce the risk of a further ACS or a heart attack (myocardial infarction).
-See separate leaflet called After a Myocardial Infarction which discusses this more fully.
+See separate leaflet called After a Heart Attack (Myocardial Infarction) for more details.